dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
 I didn't mean it so
-yeah I haven't heard too much crazy and
+I haven't heard too much crazy and
 I've tried to leave the door open for people to contact me on it but like I said I haven't really heard too much